amberscript/api-docs/source/index.html.md

 ----------| ------- | -----------
 sourceJobId | NONE | `SOURCE_JOB_ID`
-targetLanguage | | `pl `, `en`, `ru`, `fr-ca`, `ca`, `zh`, `ga`, `hu`, `pt`, `da`, `de-at`, `fr`, `nl`, `en-au`, `ko`, `it`, `de`, `fi`, `cmn`, `ja`, `de-ch`, `en-us`, `ro`, `pt-br`, `nl-be`, `cs`, `no`, `sv`, `en-uk`, `es` turnaroundTime (OPTIONAL) | `EIGHT_DAYS` | Hint: Get in touch if you need a turnaround time other than the default one. callbackUrl (OPTIONAL)| NONE | `YOUR_CALLBACK_URL`
+targetLanguage | | `pl `, `en`, `ru`, `fr-ca`, `ca`, `zh`, `ga`, `hu`, `pt`, `da`, `de-at`, `fr`, `nl`, `en-au`, `ko`, `it`, `de`, `fi`, `cmn`, `ja`, `de-ch`, `en-us`, `ro`, `pt-br`, `nl-be`, `cs`, `no`, `sv`, `en-uk`, `es` turnaroundTime (OPTIONAL) | `SEVEN_DAYS` | Hint: Get in touch if you need a turnaround time other than the default one. callbackUrl (OPTIONAL)| NONE | `YOUR_CALLBACK_URL`

 ## Getting The Status Of A Transcription